Long Range Planning

 Environmental Review of the Plan

-As part of the plan, we created maps showing draft 2045 Plan projects in relationship to environmental resources.
-We also prepared a table listing projects that may have an impact on key environmental resources.
+As part of the plan, we are creating maps showing draft 2055 Plan projects in relationship to environmental resources.
+We also are preparing a table listing projects that may have an impact on key environmental resources.
 As required for this plan, we consulted with environmental agencies regarding any concerns they may have about plan projects.

 Transportation Legislative Agenda